Wells Fargo agrees to pay $800K in Schilling video game deal

 PROVIDENCE, R.I.
 (AP) — Wells Fargo Securities has agreed to pay an $800,000 civil penalty to settle a U.S. Securities and Exchange Commission lawsuit over Rhode Island’s failed $75 million deal with former Boston Red Sox pitcher Curt Schilling’s video game company.

-Wells Fargo and the SEC announced the proposed settlement in filings with the U.S. District Court in Providence on Monday.
+Wells Fargo and the SEC announced the proposed settlement in filings Monday with the U.S. District Court in Providence.
 A federal judge must approve it.

 According to details of the agreement, Wells Fargo does not admit or deny wrongdoing.
 If approved, the company would be permanently barred by the judge from violating certain municipal securities and other laws.